VIC.GOV.AU | Policy and Advisory Library

 • Uniform supply arrangements

-• Dress code legislation
+• Dress code legislation.

-Developing and reviewing dress codes
+Developing and reviewing student dress codes

-Developing and reviewing dress codes
+Developing and reviewing student dress codes

 Identifying the purpose of student dress codes